|Position:||Assoc. Head Coach / Def. Tackles|

 • Coached former Clemson star and NFL All-Pro running back Kevin Mack in high school in the 1970s.

-Earned an undergraduate degree from Western Carolina in 1976...master's degree from Florida in 1984.
+After serving in the Army, he earned an undergraduate degree from Western Carolina in 1976 ... master's degree from Florida in 1984.

 L A T E S T U P D A T E S